The Meat of the Matter

-Seventy-seven percent of beef eaten out of the home is in the form of hamburgers and cheeseburgers, according to the National Cattlemen's Beef Association.
-Burgers made with proteins other than beef are also a growing trend.
-So what should you buy to set your menu apart?
+You know how important burgers are, and the stats back you up: 77% of beef eaten out of the home is in the form of hamburgers and cheeseburgers, according to the National Cattlemen’s Beef Association.
+Burgers are now being made with proteins other than beef; chicken, turkey, tuna, veal, venison, bison and soy are showing up between the buns.
+So what should you be buying to set your burgers apart and produce the most bang for your buck?

-Mark Ford, president of J&D Foodservice, a broadline distributor and meat processor in Fresno, CA, sees an uptick in burger spending by restaurants.
-The cost of the raw material isn't changing much, but his thousand or so customers, 70% to 80% of whom offer burgers, are spending more for quality.
+Ground beef alone—still the No. 1 burger choice—offers many options.
+Characteristics include fresh vs. frozen, ratio of lean to fat, beef grade and patty size.
+Mark Ford, president of J&D Foodservice, a broadline distributor and meat processor in Fresno, California, sees an uptick in burger spending by restaurant operators.
+The cost of the raw material isn’t changing that much, but his thousand or so customers—57 percent of which are restaurants and 70 to 80 percent of whom offer burgers—are willing to spend more for quality.

-City.
-But, he adds, "a blend of ground chuck and ground sirloin produces a burger that's both juicy and full of flavor."
+But, he adds, “a blend of ground chuck and ground sirloin produces a burger that’s both juicy and full of flavor.”
+Most foodservice burger patties are graded “choice”; “prime” burgers are available only from a few select meat wholesalers.
+Operators who demand prime often grind it themselves from prime beef pieces and trimmings.

 USDA standards dictate that products labeled “ground beef,” “hamburger” or “pure beef” must be 100 percent beef.
 They can come from any portion of a boneless carcass and contain a combination of beef cuts.
 “The more chuck in the blend, the more my customers like it,” reports Ford.
 Prices for J&D burgers range from $1.69 per pound for regular all-beef patties to $2.75 per pound for Angus beef.